ManojPrabhakar/Mining-Association-Rules-From-Semantic-Data/README.md

-# Mining-Association-Rules-From-Semantic-Data
-# Finding Association Rules from Semantic web data using Spark framework
+# Mining Association Rules from Semantic web data using Spark framework